yiming187/ProtonbaseDemo/README.md

 - **Faster Development** - No need to integrate multiple databases
 - **Better User Experience** - Faster, more intuitive search and recommendations

+## Use Cases

+ProtonBase (Tacnode) excels in various use cases:

+- **AI Applications** - Bring AI to your data with vector embeddings and similarity search
+- **Real-time Analytics** - Process and analyze data in real-time with sub-second performance
+- **Personalization** - Create personalized experiences based on user preferences and behavior
+- **Fraud Detection** - Identify suspicious patterns across multiple data dimensions
+- **Content Discovery** - Help users find relevant content through multi-modal search

 ## License

 This demo is provided for educational purposes only.
-ProtonBase is a commercial product.
+ProtonBase (Tacnode) is a commercial product.

 ## Contact

-For more information about ProtonBase, visit [protonbase.io](https://protonbase.io) or contact info@protonbase.io.
+For more information about ProtonBase (Tacnode), visit [tacnode.io](https://tacnode.io/) or contact info@tacnode.io.